 That girl, an orphan, living with you may become another Esther tomorrow.
 Are you taking good care of her as Mordecai did?
 Mordecai brought up Hadassah (Esther), his uncle’s daughter, an orphan.
 He adopted her as his own daughter. not knowing she would become a queen one day (Esther 2:7).

-Children are a gift from the LORD or the heritage of the LORD (Psalm 127:3).
-May God find you faithful in discharging your responsibilities towards them whether they are your biological children, adopted children, or other children under your care.
+Children are a heritage or gift from the LORD (Psalm 127:3).
+I pray that God finds you faithful in discharging your responsibilities towards them whether they are your biological children, adopted children, or other children under your care.

-PRAYER POINTS: Holy Spirit, help me to be sensitive to and obey the voice of God.
+PRAYER POINTS: Holy Spirit, help me to be sensitive to and obey your voice and guidance.
 Help me to be flexible in the hand of God.
 Father, help me to be a faithful steward.
 Let me not fail in Your assignments for me, particularly caring for those under me.

 Phone No: +2348155744752, +2348033113523